This article originally appeared on VICE UK.

 Gathering in covens outside pubs they can't afford, darting past your bus window as you sit in a jam, or banging on the windows of drivers that nearly run them over, cycle couriers are one of the most distinctive and visible of London's work tribes.
-Choosing the cheaper option of tins of Tyskie and the open air of the street, with their tipped up peaks, cut-off tights and fixies, they're instantly recognisable.
-But cycle courier culture isn't so much rooted in its fashion as the way their unique job and the way it makes them relate to each other – they are a network of people who are essentially in competition, but who all are united by the precarious nature of their work.
+With their cans of Tyskie beer and their tipped up peaks, cut-off tights, and fixies, they're instantly recognizable.
+But cycle courier culture isn't so much rooted in its fashion as the way their unique job makes them relate to each other—they are a network of people who are essentially in competition, but also united by the precarious nature of their work.

-In the past month, a group of riders working for the large delivery company CitySprint have unionised with the International Workers of Great Britain (IWGB) union.
+In the past month, a group of riders working for the large delivery company CitySprint have unionized with the International Workers of Great Britain (IWGB) union.
 As well as being poorly paid, the couriers say their work is physically and mentally hard, and they have no sick pay, holiday pay, or pension.
 They've had enough.
-Yesterday they held a day-long protest – a cycle tour with placards and flags around some of CitySprint's most prestigious clients.
+Yesterday they held a day-long protest—a cycle tour with placards and flags around some of CitySprint's most prestigious clients.

-The IWGB claims that CitySprint pays its couriers as little as £1.25 for some deliveries.
-The union reckons that this means workers are earning around or sometimes below the minimum wage.
-CitySprint say that the IWGB's figures are "misleading", saying their couriers earn around £10.48 per hour on average and that earnings have increased over the last three years.
+The IWGB claims that CitySprint pays its couriers as little as £1.25 [$2] for some deliveries.
+The union believes that this means workers are earning around or sometimes below the minimum wage.
+CitySprint says that the IWGB's figures are "misleading," saying their couriers earn around £10.48 [$16.25] per hour on average and that earnings have increased over the last three years.

 "Buffalo Bill" used to edit Moving Target, a zine about courier culture.
-He works as a controller now and is not involved in the current dispute, but sitting in a pub, he told me how he has seen the trade transform since he started out as a rider in the 1980s: the TV ad pilot tapes came and went with the dawn of the internet, the stacks of press releases from the stock exchange – 100 deliveries from one dispatch – all disappeared with the dawn of the fax machine.
-Unlike the things they're delivering, couriers' pay has stayed pretty much the same since the 80s says Bill, with the best couriers taking home £200 a week. £200 used to be more like £600 in the 80s.
+He works as a controller now and is not involved in the current dispute, but sitting in a pub, he told me how he has seen the trade transform since he started out as a rider in the 1980s: the TV ad pilot tapes came and went with the dawn of the internet, the stacks of press releases from the stock exchange—100 deliveries from one dispatch—all disappeared with the dawn of the fax machine.
+Unlike the things they're delivering, couriers' pay has stayed pretty much the same since the 80s says Bill, with the best couriers taking home £200 [$300] a week. £200 used to be more like £600 [$900] in the 80s.

-Rob, of Control Courier Collective – a courier agency owned by couriers themselves – knows this competition well.
-"What keeps the industry going is the dockets [delivery reciepts] paying, the only motivation keeping you from sitting on the corner for the 10 minutes before you deliver an urgent job".
+Rob, of Control Courier Collective—an agency owned by couriers themselves—knows this competition well.
+"What keeps the industry going is the dockets [delivery receipts] paying, the only motivation keeping you from sitting on the corner for the ten minutes before you deliver an urgent job."

 But Rob has it better than most.
-Control operate differently from a normal courier business: instead of having couriers compete as individuals, Control's couriers work together, sometimes sharing jobs or swapping assignments mid-journey to get the job done quicker.
-They manage to pay 80 percent to the rider, and not the 50:50 split between couriers and company that is an industry standard.
+Control operates differently from a normal courier business: instead of having couriers compete as individuals, Control's couriers work together, sometimes sharing jobs or swapping assignments mid-journey to get the job done quicker.
+They manage to pay 80 percent to the rider, not the industry standard 50:50 split between couriers and company.

-It's the unique appeal of the job – the fact that riding a bike all day is more fun than sitting in an office – which is perhaps one of the factors making couriers easy to exploit, and creating an industry where even the fittest struggle to survive.
+It's the unique appeal of the job—the fact that riding a bike all day is more fun than sitting in an office—which is perhaps one of the factors making couriers easy to exploit, and creating an industry where even the fittest struggle to survive.
 The appeal can only last for so long.
-"Eventually you realise that you are just riding around in circles.
-And you start to ask yourself: 'what the fuck is this that I'm delivering?'" said Bill.
-The IWGB campaign will rely on convincing couriers to question their conditions rather than racing to the bottom against themselves.
+"Eventually you realize that you are just riding around in circles.
+And you start to ask yourself: 'What the fuck is this that I'm delivering?'" said Bill.